google/robotstxt/README.md

 in this format, the matching will be done according to the REP specification.

-Also note that the library, and the included binary, do not handle implementation logic that a crawler might apply outside of parsing and matching, example: `Googlebot-Image` respecting the rules specified for `User-agent: Googlebot` if not explicitly defined in the robots.txt file being tested.
+Also note that the library, and the included binary, do not handle implementation logic that a crawler might apply outside of parsing and matching, for example: `Googlebot-Image` respecting the rules specified for `User-agent: Googlebot` if not explicitly defined in the robots.txt file being tested.